 - Freshly grated Parmesan cheese

-- Heat the garlic in a large pot or Dutch oven with nonstick cooking spray over medium-high heat.
-Sauté garlic, stirring occasionally, for 2-3 minutes or just until the garlic starts to turn golden brown.
+- Press Saute on the Instant Pot and add in the garlic with nonstick cooking spray, stirring occasionally, for 2-3 minutes or just until the garlic starts to turn golden brown.

 - Add in the chopped onion, carrot, and celery and cook for another 4-5 minutes, stirring occasionally, or until vegetables are soft and tender.

-- To serve, divide cooked pasta among individual serving bowls and top with hot soup.
+- To serve, divide arugula among individual serving bowls and top with hot soup.
 Top with chopped parsley and freshly grated Parmesan cheese, if desired.

 Do you want to store this for later?